4 Helpful Tips For Parents To Motivate Kids To Do Chores

 When using consequences with children, it’s most effective to balance both positive and negative reinforcements.
 If children are regularly punished for bad behaviour they can easily become discouraged.
-It’s just as important to reward them for their good behavior with verbal praise, a hug and even an occasional small reward.
+It’s just as important to reward them for their good behavior with verbal praise, a hug, and even an occasional small reward.

-#1 Fun and games.
 For very young children such as toddlers and preschoolers, turn chore-time into a fun game to engage them.
 For example, have a ‘chore-race’ to see who can clear the most toys off the floor in the shortest time.
 Children also enjoy blending music and work.
 Compile a 20-30 minute playlist of yours’ and your child’s favourite songs and play these while your child completes their chores.

-#3 Trade chores.
-If a child repeatedly refuses to do their chores despite positive encouragement and reinforcement, parents should consider meting out a ‘consequence’ instead.
+If your child repeatedly refuses to do their chores despite positive encouragement and reinforcement, parents should consider meting out a ‘consequence’ instead.
 If parents repeatedly ask a child to do a chore, and end up having to do the task themselves, they should then ask the child to swap chores and carry out a different chore that the parent had planned to do themselves.